-Below are suggested expectations for students.
+Below are expectations for students.
 It is important for each student to develop and maintain positive relationships.
 Positive relationships are essential in the transportation and communication process.
-Each student is expected to be respectful and responsible at all times.
+Each student is expected to be safe, respectful, responsible and kind at all times.

-Students Should:
+Students are expected to:

-- Be respectful when entering and exiting buses. - Listen and follow directions of adults (school personnel and drivers). - Allow others to sit next to you. - Speak politely to others in a conversational tone. - Greet the driver and others by their names. - Keep hands, feet and objects to self. - Prepare for your daily rides in a timely manner and report on time. - Remain in your seat and be responsible for yourself and your belongings. - Recognize that the Student Code of Conduct and District Student Handbooks apply on the bus.
+- Be respectful when entering and exiting buses. - Listen and follow directions of adults (school personnel and drivers). - Allow others to sit next to you. - Speak politely to others in a conversational tone. - Greet the driver and others by their names. - Keep hands, feet and objects to self. - Prepare for your daily rides in a timely manner and report on time. - Remain in your seat and be responsible for yourself and your belongings. - Recognize that the District's Student Code of Conduct applies on the bus.